-More than 20 crores or 200 million or two thousand lakhs of people in India live with one or more disabilities.
+More than 200 million people in India live with one or more disabilities.
 In Odisha, by most conservative estimates it is between 60-70 lakhs.
-These people are often invisible to the others, are the poorest and face many barriers, including physical discrimination and that in attitude.
+These people are often invisible to others, are the poorest, and are victims of various barriers of society, including physical discrimination, attitudinal discrimination, and are often alienated.

 Aim of the Disability Awareness programs is to educate people.
-Firstly, to educate society to decimate negative and ill-informed attitudes, and making them aware of the fact that disability can happen at any point in life, and despite disabilities, people are living productive and constructive lives.
-And secondly, making persons with disabilities aware of their disability, its impact, their abilities despite the bodily impairments, and existing laws, government schemes, policies and entitlements.
+Firstly, to educate the society to decimate negative and ill-informed attitudes, and make them aware of the fact that disability can happen at any point in life, but despite disabilities, people are living productive and constructive lives.
+And secondly, making people with disabilities aware of their disability, its impact, their abilities despite the bodily impairments, and existing laws for their rights, government schemes, policies, and entitlements that they should have.

-Anjali International Children’s and Youth Festival in an entertaining manner spread awareness about disability inclusion, rights of children with disabilities, joyful and inclusive learning, and sensitises youth to become ambassadors of the cause.
+The Anjali International Children’s and Youth Festival is an inclusive and intergenerational festival that is celebrated in a manner, so as to spread awareness about disability, inclusion, and rights of children with disabilities, promote inclusive learning, and help prepare the youth to become ambassadors of the cause.